dotnet/docs-aspire/docs/caching/includes/azure-redis-distributed-client.md

 ### Add Azure Cache for Redis distributed client

-By default, when you call `AddAzureRedis` in your Redis hosting integration, it configures [Microsoft Entra ID](/azure/azure-cache-for-redis/cache-azure-active-directory-for-authentication) authentication.
-To connect your client integration to an Azure Cache for Redis instance, you need to install the [📦 Microsoft.Azure.StackExchangeRedis](https://www.nuget.org/packages/Microsoft.Azure.StackExchangeRedis) NuGet package to enable authentication:
+By default, when you call `AddAzureRedis` in your Redis hosting integration, it configures [📦 Microsoft.Azure.StackExchangeRedis](https://www.nuget.org/packages/Microsoft.Azure.StackExchangeRedis) NuGet package to enable authentication:

 ### [.NET CLI](#tab/dotnet-cli)